Millennium Publications: Origins

-Millennium Publications was founded in 1990 in Tampa, Florida, by Mark Ellis, Melissa Martin, and Paul Davis, with Ellis serving as editor, and his wife Melissa as vice-president and art director.
-Co-founder Davis also edited and wrote a number of titles, especially in the period 1990 to 1995.
+Millennium Publications was founded in 1990 in Tampa, Florida, by Mark Ellis, Melissa Martin, and Paul Davis, with veteran comics creator Ellis serving as chief writer, and his wife Melissa as vice-president and art director.
+Co-founder Davis also edited a number of titles, especially in the period 1993 to 1995.

-The company's first offerings, in 1990, were the anthology series Anne Rice's The Mummy, inspired by her novel, The Mummy, or Ramses the Damned, with contributions from the likes of Ellis, Tony Harris, Mario Hernandez, and Jim Mooney, among others.
+The company's first offerings, in 1990, were the series Anne Rice's The Mummy, inspired by her novel, The Mummy, or Ramses the Damned, with contributions from the likes of Ellis, John Hebert, Mark Menendez, and Jim Mooney, among others.
 The Mummy ran 12 issues in all, making it the company's longest-running title.
-Also published in 1990 was The Wild Wild West: The Night of the Iron Tyrants, a four-issue "sequel" to the TV series co-written by Davis and Ellis with art by Robert Lewis.
+Also published in 1990 was The Wild Wild West: The Night of the Iron Tyrants, a four-issue "sequel" to the TV series written by Ellis with art by Darryl Banks, and John Hebert with color art by Melissa Ellis and Deirdre DeLay.

-In 1991, Millennium debuted a series of comics titles featuring Lester Dent's Doc Savage, including an ongoing anthology that ended up running nine issues; it featured work by Ellis, Banks, Harris, Adam Hughes, Brian Stelfreeze, Steve Stiles, and Doug Wildey, among others.
-Ellis wrote the four-issue limited series Doc Savage: The Monarch of Armageddon, drawn by Darryl Banks, which was assessed by The Comics Buyer's Guide Catalog of Comic Books as coming the "closest to the original, capturing all the action, humanity, and humor of the original novels".
-In 1992, Ellis and Banks teamed up for another Doc Savage limited series, Manual of Bronze, which ran for two issues.
+In 1991, Millennium debuted a series of comics titles featuring Lester Dent's Doc Savage, featuring work by Ellis, Banks, Mike Wieringo, Tony Harris, Adam Hughes, Brian Stelfreeze, Steve Stiles, and Doug Wildey, among others.
+Ellis wrote the four-issue limited series Doc Savage: The Monarch of Armageddon, penciled by Darryl Banks, which was assessed by The Comics Buyer's Guide Catalog of Comic Books as coming the "closest to the original, capturing all the action, humanity, and humor of the original novels".

-Also in 1991, Ellis conceived and scripted the critically acclaimed Nosferatu: Plague of Terror, a four-part series that provided a complete story of the title character's origin quite apart from the Dracula legend.
+Also in 1991, Ellis conceived and scripted the critically acclaimed Nosferatu: Plague of Terror, a four-part series that provided a complete story of the title character's origin quite apart from the Dracula legend, featuring art by Rik Levins and Richard Pace.
 Finally, Ellis again turned to adapting and expanding another writer's concepts (H.P.
-Lovecraft), with the three-issue limited series Cthulhu: The Whisperer in Darkness, which featured the first appearance of the Miskatonic Project.
+Lovecraft), with the three-issue limited series Cthulhu: The Whisperer in Darkness, which featured the first appearance of the Miskatonic Project with art by Darryl Banks and Don Heck.

-In 1992-1993, Millennium introduced another Anne Rice-related project, Anne Rice's The Witching Hour, which ran for five issues, the first four of which were co-published with Comico: The Comic Company.
+In 1992-93, Millennium introduced another Anne Rice-related project, Anne Rice's The Witching Hour, which ran for five issues, the first four of which were co-published with Comico: The Comic Company.
 The title was intended to run 13 issues but only made it to issue #5 before being canceled.

 The company's three-issue Asylum horror anthology (published under its Borderland emblem) included reprints of Archie Comics' 1970s Red Circle Sorcery series, and featured the talents of Vicente Alcazar, John Bolton, T. Casey Brennan, Mark Buckingham, Howard Chaykin, Duncan Eagleson, Neil Gaiman, Pia Guerra, Don Hillsman II, Matt Howarth, Carlos Pino, and Al McWilliams, among others.

 In addition, again with Ellis as scripter, Millennium adapted the cult classic horror film It!
 The Terror from Beyond Space into comics form.
 Ellis and Banks teamed up again to produce two issues of Justice Machine, a superhero title that had previously been published by Comico Comics and Innovation Publishing, among others.